rackerlabs/support-how-to/content/cloud-orchestration/building-cloud-orchestration-templates.md

           IP: { get_attr: [my_server, accessIPv4] }
 ```

+To get a list of available attributes, see the [list of resource types](http://docs.openstack.org/developer/heat/template_guide/openstack.html)

 #### Intrinsic functions

 Heat Orchestration provides a set of functions that can be used within a template.
-For a list of these functions, see the [HOT Spec](http://docs.openstack.org/developer/heat/template_guide/hot_spec.html#intrinsic-functions)
+For a list of these functions, see the [HOT specification](http://docs.openstack.org/developer/heat/template_guide/hot_spec.html#intrinsic-functions)

 ### Example templates